gcb2018/carlobloks2/content/resume.md

 Curious what others [say about me](/testimonials/)?

+As a Digital Product Owner I have a 8+ year track record in leading and managing cross-functional Agile / Scrum teams in various startup and large corporate organisations on an international level.

+I have a thorough understanding of the digital landscape - both technical & commercial - and my curiosity drives me to keep seeking continuously for opportunities that optimise and improve UI / UX and online sales as well as developing the most intuitive digital experiences.

-### Currently
+### How I work

-European Product Owner of the Optimization team at Allianz Direct.
-Living in Rotterdam (NL) and pre-Corona working in Munich (DE) travelling to Munich every week.
-Of course during Corona we work 100% distributed/remote.

-### Specialized in
+As you can read in the [About Me section](/about/) of this website I have the _"sheer desire to get ahead, solve problems and improve everyday"_.
+This you can clearly see in how I work as a Product Owner.

+I truly own the topic/product/journey end-2-end.
+It starts with knowing the relevant data and checking the dashboards/data daily.
+All the way to making sure we build & improve (e.g. with A/B-testing, UX Research) incrementally and monitoring the production assets.

+I also like to describe myself as a Technical PO as I am used to diving into the different tools myself.
+For instance, in case of an incident I will be opening up the monitoring & logging tools to see how we can solve the incident for the users.
+On the other hand I I feel it's truly necessary for a PO to understand the tools the experts in the team work with to make sure I understand the possibilities and limitations.

+### At my last job

-Together with the experts in my team we shape the digital landscape of all operating entities within Allianz Direct.
-We are developing brand new digital experiences with the latest technologies and insights.
+Together with the experts in my team we have shaped the digital landscape of all operating entities within Allianz Direct.
+We have developed brand new digital experiences with the latest technologies and insights.

+I was responsible for building and improving the website and the sales-funnels, including the external integrations.

 From the website UX to the brand voice.
-From all documents to the omnichannel customer communication.
-From Tracking & Analytics to the Audience Manager and Experience Manager.
+From all documents to the omni-channel customer communication.
+From tracking & analytics to the DMP and Experience Manager.
-We implement and optimize the entire Adobe suite and enable the countries in achieving their goals.
+We implemented and optimized the entire Adobe suite and enable the countries in achieving their goals.

+As you can see quite a broad set of topics 🚀

 ---

 ### Skills & Tools & Interests

-Github / Jenkins / ELK / Kafka Operatr / Grafana / Sketch / Adobe CC / Magnolia / Adobe Experience Manager / ElastAlert / Adobe Target / Final Cut X / Pixelmator / Blueconic / Node-RED / Zigbee2mqtt / LAKKA / RetroPie / Abstract / Postman / Hotjar / MySQL / Omnigraffle / Trello / Invision / Miro / Atomic / Google & Adobe Analytics / Twilio / Wordpress  / InVision / Lottie / Ryte / Crashlytics / iTunes Connect / Home Automation / YAML / Raspberry Pi / Home Assistant / Workflow Productivity / Notion / Slack / Teams / IoT / Jekyll / Netlify / HUGO / Visual Studio Code
+Github / Jenkins / Kibana / Kafka Operatr / Grafana / Sketch / Adobe CC / Adobe Experience Manager / ElastAlert / Adobe Target / Final Cut X / Pixelmator / Blueconic / Node-RED / Zigbee2mqtt / LAKKA / RetroPie / Abstract / Postman / Hotjar / MySQL / Omnigraffle / Trello / Invision / Miro / Figma / Google & Adobe Analytics / Twilio / Wordpress  / Whimsical / Lottie / Ryte / Crashlytics / iTunes Connect / Home Automation / Raspberry Pi / Home Assistant / Workflow Productivity / Notion / Slack / Teams / IoT / Jekyll / Netlify / HUGO / Visual Studio Code

 ### Download
 - [Resume in PDF](/docs/CV_Carlo_Bloks.pdf)